CBD vs St. John’s Wort: A Look Into Their Effects on Anxiety And Depression

 Posted on September 12th, 2020

-Cannabidiol and St. John’s Wort are both natural remedies that may be used to help manage symptoms of mental disorders such as anxiety and depression.
+Cannabidiol and St. John’s Wort are both natural supplements that may be used to help address symptoms of mental disorders such as anxiety and depression.
 While CBD is relatively new to the market, St. John’s Wort has been used for centuries across the world.
 The two substances are both classified as supplements but are very different in the way that they act to help these disorders.
 Let’s take a deeper look at comparing CBD vs St. John’s Wort.

 What Is St. John’s Wort?